Emergence of low-energy spin waves in superconducting electron-doped cuprates: Abstract

 \section{Abstract}

 In order to fully utilize the technological potential of unconventional superconductors, an enhanced understanding of the superconducting mechanism is necessary.
-In the best performing superconductors, the cuprates, superconductivity is intimately linked with magnetism, although the details of this remain elusive.
+In the best performing superconductors, the cuprates, superconductivity is intimately linked with magnetism, although the details of this coupling remain elusive.
 In search of clarity in the magnetism-superconductivity relationship, we focus on the electron-doped cuprate \NCCO\ (NCCO).
 NCCO has an antiferromagnetic ground state when synthesized, and only becomes superconducting after a reductive annealing process.
 This makes NCCO an ideal template to study how the magnetism differs in the superconducting and non-superconducting state, while keeping the material template as constant as possible.
-Using neutron spectroscopy, we reveal that the as-grown crystal exhibits a large energy gap in the magnetic fluctuation spectrum.
-Upon annealing, defects that are introduced by the commonly employed synthesis method, are removed and the gap is significantly reduced.
-While the energy gap in the annealed sample is an effect of superconductivity, we argue that the gap in the as-grown sample is caused by the absence of long-wavelength spin waves.
-The defects in as-grown NCCO thus play the dual role of suppressing both superconductivity and low-energy spin waves, highlighting the connection between these two phenomena.
+Using neutron spectroscopy, we reveal that the as-grown crystal exhibits a large spin pseudogap in the magnetic fluctuation spectrum.
+Upon annealing, defects that are introduced by the commonly employed synthesis method are removed and the spin pseudogap is significantly reduced.
+While the spin pseudogap in the annealed sample is likely an effect of superconductivity, we argue that the spin pseudogap in the as-grown sample is caused by the absence of long-wavelength spin waves.
+The defects in as-grown NCCO thus play the dual role of suppressing both superconductivity and low-energy spin waves, highlighting a potential connection between these two phenomena.